For Carers

 You might notice someone speaking less, or differently.

-Conversations don’t flow in the same way.
-Answers become shorter, or feel slightly guarded.
-Sometimes there are pauses where there didn’t used to be.
+Conversations may not flow in the same way.
+Answers may become shorter, more guarded, or harder to read.
+Sometimes there are pauses where there did not used to be.

 None of this proves anything on its own.
-But it’s often where a pattern begins to show.
+But when behaviour or communication changes, it is worth paying attention.

 Manipulation or coercive control